 These lists were used in a university-specific, large scale logistic regression, mimicking the Merged Rank process used by each and every university, GEMSAS or independent.

 The outcome?
-Fraser’s Medical Interview Calculator for 2021 entry… the most accurate indicator possible, built from the relevant 2020 data.
+Fraser’s Medical Interview Calculator for 2022 entry… the most accurate indicator possible, built from the relevant previous years' data.

 The calculator finds our weak points and shows us how we can improve our chances for the upcoming application season in a tangible and targeted way, maximising our likelihoods by showing us exactly where improvement is needed that is of the highest yield.